medvm/widevine_keys/README.md

 <h2>Important info</h2>
 From December 14, 2021, CDM android_generic_4464 is gradually ceasing to work on most major VODs.
 Accordingly, since the script is based on this CDM, from this day on without replacing the CDM with the "non-leaked" one it will not work.
-How to fix this can be found in Google (with the proper level of knowledge what to look for, of course).
+How to fix this can be found in Google (with the proper level of knowledge what to look for, of course). </br>
+If you need script modification for some specific service, you can always contact me [here](https://t.me/medvm).
+Since paypal doesn't work here anymore, I use Tether TRC20 wallet.

 <h3>First run: </h3>